mmmorris1975/aws-runas/docs/metadata_credentials.md

 There is only a single screen available in the interface, shown below:
 ![Metadata Service Browser Interface](/assets/images/mcs_home.png)

-The 'Roles' drop down will contain a list of roles available in the .aws/config file to select from.
+The 'Role' drop down will contain a list of roles available in the .aws/config file to select from.
 Choosing a role from the list will automatically switch the active role in the service, there is no requirement to submit or refresh after selecting a role from the drop down list.